-The worksheet task is a Reasoning activity that asks students to identify what is a quarter and also what is not for both shapes and collections (prove true or false).
+The worksheet task is a Reasoning activity that asks students to identify what is half and also what is not half (prove true or false).
 Sometimes in junior primary we tend to forget to look at non-representations.
+Successfully completing this worksheet would be showing the C standard.
+To be an A or B, you will need to include other models (capacity, length, groups...).